-Hence, the price skimming method guides you to understand how a product’s pricing affects a brand and help you to sell your product at the right price.
+Hence, the price skimming method guides you to understand how a product’s pricing affects a brand and helps you to sell your product at the right price.

 Understanding The Basics of Price Skimming

 In simple terms, price skimming is a company’s strategy to charge the highest initial price that the customers are willing to pay.
 Moreover, price skimming helps a company to evaluate customers of a specific market area where they are planning to sell their products.
 Eventually, the companies lower their products’ costs over a period of time, depending upon the customers’ demand and market competition.

 Therefore, there are four methods in the price skimming model that helps in calculating the final cost.

 - Cost-Based Pricing